Groundhog Day Activities for Elementary Students

 These three books are always my favorite Groundhog Day books!
 Here are a few affiliate links to Amazon.

-Use These in Small Group!
+Use These in Small Groups!

 It would be fun to use Groundhog reading material in your reading groups.
 These two leveled readers are great for independent reading in primary grades!

-Scholastic Groundhog Day leveled reader.
+Groundhog Day Read Alouds and leveled readers

 Learn What Groundhog Day Is!
 Read a Nonfiction Passage

 This Groundhog Day flip book tells the students WHAT Groundhog Day is and why it is celebrated.
-So, after their fictional read alouds, students will grasp an idea of what Groundhog Day is.
+So, after their fictional read-alouds, students will grasp an idea of what Groundhog Day is.
 This will solidify their new knowledge.
 You can also read this passage first to give them background knowledge before reading their fictional stories.

 Groundhog Day Flip Book